Preheat oven to 350 degrees F (176 C) and line two baking sheets with parchment paper. Set aside.

 Once cooled, store leftover cookies covered at room temperature for 3-4 days, or in the freezer up to 1 month.

 *1 package of Miyokos is equivalent to 2 sticks of butter.
 If using Miyokos, use 1/2 package (as original recipe is written // adjust if altering batch size). *If cutting back on sugar with stevia, this will make the cookies softer, so you will likely need to add more gluten-free flour, almond flour, and/or cornstarch to help thicken the dough — adjust as needed. *We tried testing this recipe with aquafaba, pumpkin purée, and an egg and much preferred the aquafaba.
 Although an egg and pumpkin purée did work, just didn't produce as good of texture / flavor! *Cream of tartar provides the snickerdoodle cookies with that quintessential tanginess.
-However, it is not an essential ingredient in this recipe. *We tested this recipe with our DIY gluten-free flour blend and can’t guarantee the results of other store-bought or homemade mixes. *If not gluten-free, you can try subbing the gluten-free flour blend with unbleached all-purpose flour, but we haven’t tested it this way and can’t guarantee good results.
+However, it is not an essential ingredient in this recipe. *You can substitute an equal amount of our NEW 1:1 gluten-free flour blend for the DIY blend in this recipe. *We tested this recipe with our DIY gluten-free flour blend and can’t guarantee the results of other store-bought or homemade mixes. *If not gluten-free, you can try subbing the gluten-free flour blend with unbleached all-purpose flour, but we haven’t tested it this way and can’t guarantee good results.
 We would recommend adding less as it's drier and more absorbent. *You can make the cookie dough ahead of time and refrigerate up to 2-3 days in advance.
 Simply let the dough rest at room temperature for 30 minutes before scooping and baking.
 It should be soft and moldable.